autokey/autokey/Basic-Scripts.md

 ```
 ## Create new abbreviation

-This script creates a new phrase with an associated abbreviation from the current contents of the X mouse selection (although you could easily change it to use the clipboard instead by using clipboard.get_clipboard()).
+This script creates a new phrase with an associated abbreviation from the current contents of the X mouse selection (although you could easily change it to use the clipboard instead by using ```clipboard.get_clipboard()```):
 ```python
     # The sleep seems to be necessary to avoid lockups
     import time time.sleep(0.25)